Parent, Teacher, Activist

-In one class debate that I regularly hold with my university students, we analyze the question, “Are Father’s Necessary?”
+I regularly hold a debate with my university students to respond to the question, “Are Father’s Necessary?”
 Every time we discuss this, there is at least one student who talks about how once their parents divorced they lost contact with their father.
 Almost every one of these young adults mourns that loss.
 Some had fathers who were abusive or neglectful, and for them the feelings are more complex.
 They don’t want that unhealthy behavior in their life, but they long for the positive connection that they wish they could have had with their father.
-Some were able find father figures, men who were involved in their lives through the community, schools, sports and so forth who filled an important role in their lives.
+Some were able to find father figures, men who were involved in their lives through the community, schools, sports and so forth who filled an important role in their lives.

 As we celebrate Father’s Day in the US this weekend, I thought it appropriate to think about the ways that fathers and other nurturing adult males support child and adolescent development.
 Sometimes in all our conversations about parenting, fathers seem to get over looked.